Riverside Healthcare Fraud Defense Lawyers

 As a healthcare provider in Riverside, CA, one of the greatest threats to your practice is the risk of prosecution for healthcare fraud.
 Federal agencies, including the Department of Justice (DOJ), Drug Enforcement Administration (DEA), and Office of Inspector General (OIG) are ramping up their efforts to target healthcare providers suspected of improperly billing Medicare, Medicaid, Tricare, and the Department of Labor (DOL) healthcare benefit programs.
 They are launching aggressive investigations focused on securing the evidence necessary to pursue civil or criminal charges.

 If your healthcare practice or business is under investigation, what do you need to know?
 What do you need to do?
 What mistakes do you need to avoid?
 What are the chances that you could face a conviction at trial?
 These are all critical questions, and they do not have easy answers.
-At Oberheiden, P.C., the attorneys on our federal healthcare fraud defense team have centuries of combined legal experience, and we can use this experience to protect you against unnecessary consequences.
+At Oberheiden, P.C., the attorneys on our federal healthcare fraud defense lawyer team have centuries of combined legal experience, and we can use this experience to protect you against unnecessary consequences in California.

 When you are forced to defend yourself against the federal government, everything you say and do has the potential for drastic consequences.
 With their vast resources and clear law enforcement mandates, agencies such as the DOJ, DEA, and OIG are aggressively targeting and prosecuting healthcare providers through verdict at trial.
 Our team of highly experienced defense attorneys and former federal healthcare fraud prosecutors can help level the playing field, and we can use the knowledge and insights gained from thousands of federal fraud investigations to help you secure a favorable outcome as quickly and discreetly as possible.